tasmota/docs/docs/Blinds-and-Shutters.md

 CFG: Saved to flash at FA, Count 728, Bytes 4096
 ```
 ### using Stepper Motors
 Stepper motors can be used to operate shutters and blinds.
 The configuration is very similar to the  Circuit Safe (Shuttermode 1) configuration.
 To operate a stepper motor requires driver module such as the A4988 and uses EN (enable), DIR (direction), STP (Stepper) for controls.
-If everything is defined correctly the shuttermode 3 will be reported at boot time.
+If everything is defined correctly Shuttermode 3 will be reported at boot time.

-Tasmota supports a maximum of four shutters with one stepper motor per shutter simultanously.
-In very rare conditions where two or more shutters simoultanously move the last mm it can happen than one shutter moves to far.
+Tasmota supports a maximum of four shutters with one stepper motor per shutter simultaneously.
+In very rare conditions where two or more shutters simultaneously move the last mm it can happen than one shutter moves to far.

 - Stepper drivers configuration tutorials:
     - [A4988](https://lastminuteengineers.com/a4988-stepper-motor-driver-arduino-tutorial/)